JuliaApproximation/CompactBases.jl/docs/src/diagonal_operators.md

 two electrons.

-Now assume we know the expansion coefficients of ``V(x)`` _as a function_ in a certain basis, and we wish to turn it into _a matrix_ that we can act on vectors of expansion coefficients of other functions.
-We can find this matrix using the helper object [`DiagonalOperator`](@ref), which takes a vector of expansion coefficients and applies the Vandermonde matrix as outlined above.
-Additionally, it supports updating the matrix from a new set of expansion coefficients via `copyto!(::DiagonalOperator,
-::AbstractVector)`; this is useful if the vector of coefficients are updated in an iterative procedure.
+Now assume we know the expansion coefficients of ``V(x)`` _as a function_ in a certain basis, and we wish to turn it into _an operator_ that we can act on vectors of expansion coefficients of other functions.
+We can find this operator using the helper object [`DiagonalOperator`](@ref), which takes a vector of expansion coefficients and computes function products using [`FunctionProduct`](@ref) as outlined above.
+Additionally, it supports updating the operator from a new set of expansion coefficients via `copyto!(::DiagonalOperator, ::AbstractVector)`; this is useful if the vector of coefficients are updated in an iterative procedure.
+Using this helper object, it is very easy to construct the linear operator corresponding to ``V(r)``:

-As noted in [Solving equations](@ref), when applying a matrix representation onto a vector of expansion coefficients, for non-orthogonal bases (and non-uniform finite-differences), we need to also apply the inverse of the metric (accessible for this case through [`CompactBases.operator_metric`](@ref)).
-This can be automated however using [`LinearOperator`](@ref), which will apply the metric when necessary.

-Using these two helper objects, it is very easy to construct the linear operator corresponding to ``V(r)``:

 ```jldoctest
 julia> Z = 1.0